-Students who wish to apply for an adjustments to assessment methods on the basis of a disability should see the Guidelines for Reasonable Adjustment to Assessment and Teaching Methods for Students with Disabilities.
+Students who wish to apply for adjustments to assessment methods on the basis of a disability should see the Guidelines for Reasonable Adjustment to Assessment and Teaching Methods for Students with Disabilities.
 The Guidelines are in Appendix A of the Flinders Assessment Policy and Procedures.

-To apply for an adjustment to the assessment methods, you will need to make an appointment to see a Disability Advisor.
+To apply for an adjustment to the assessment methods, you will need to make an appointment to see a disability advisor.
 You will need to take documentation of your disability to the appointment, this is required under University policy.

 If you have a specific learning disability you need to provide the report from your psychologist who did the assessment.
 The report must be from when you were at least sixteen years old.

-The Disability Advisor can write an access plan that makes recommendations about how your disability may need to be accommodated.
+The disability advisor can write an access plan that makes recommendations about how your disability may need to be accommodated.
 Your disability is not disclosed in the access plan.
 Any strategies we suggest will be governed by the inherent requirements of the course you are studying.

 If you require adjustment to examination arrangements, your application must reach the Examinations Office by the advertised date, which is usually 4-5 weeks before the examinations period begins.